As an entrepreneur, you have to work on your business as well as in it.

 Want to learn lean marketing tips for your small business?
 Look no further.

-HubSpot was born when two MIT grads realized that no one paid attention to tradition outbound marketing techniques anymore.
+HubSpot was born when two MIT grads realized no one paid attention to traditional outbound marketing techniques anymore.

 Today, the folks at HubSpot are inbound marketing masters.
 They offer CRM, marketing, and sales tools to help businesses master their inbound marketing and sales.